-One of the most typical recipes of Venetian cuisine and in particular, as the name implies, of the city of Venice.
+Fegato alla Veneziana is one of the most typical recipes of Venetian cuisine and in particular, as its name suggests, of the city of Venice.

-Cooking liver along with a sweet side dish is a method that was already known by the ancient Romans who served it together with figs. Venetians replaced the figs with the onions over time, making this recipe one of the most appreciated in the Venetian cuisine.
+A little historical trivia: Cooking liver paired with a sweet side dish was a method already known to the ancient Romans, who served it together with figs. Over time, the Venetians replaced figs with onions, making this recipe one of the most appreciated and popular in Venetian cuisine.

 Serves 4, Preparation time 10 mins, Cooking time 25-30 mins